Àngel Guimerà: La filla del mar

 Her name is that of a precious stone, in sharp contrast to the contempt in which she is held.
 Her uncertain origins, and the fact that she had been born "among Moors" renders her an object of hate, branded as a heretic.

-One of the few people who does not exclude her is Baltasanet, who states that "When we are born, we are all Moors". Àgata is perfectly conscious of the fact that she is considered a "nobody" and a "nuisance".
+One of the few people who does not exclude her is Baltasanet, who states that "When we are born, we are all Moors." Àgata is perfectly conscious of the fact that she is considered a "nobody" and a "nuisance".
 "What evil have I done, that everyone despises me?", she asks.
 The discrimination she faces leads ultimately to her death.

 Àgata feels attracted by the sea, which seems to be calling out to her, in the voices of her parents.

-For her there is a symbolic opposition between sea and earth, the latter being all about misery and tears, whereas the sea harbours peacefulness and truth.
+For her, there is a symbolic opposition between sea and earth, the latter being all about misery and tears, whereas the sea harbours peacefulness and truth.
 Drowning, for her, would be a return to the 'amniotic fluid' of the sea from which she was born.

 Like a sailor, she is strong, brave, and vital.
 At the same time she is sensitive, and when she finds in Pere Màrtir the affection she had desperately lacked, they are able to connect.
 She excuses his past as a ladies' man, but, overcome by jealousy, threatens him with death if he relapses.

 The story of Àgata involves numerous literary allusions and archetypes, from mythological aquatic characters, to the legend of Sappho committing suicide by throwing herself from a cliff into the sea.
+Translated by Rudolf Lothar, the work was the basis of Eugen d'Albert's 1912 opera Liebesketten.

 Tributes

 The main theater of Santa Cruz de Tenerife, the oldest on the Canary Islands, is called Teatro Guimerá after this playwright.
-On the facade of the Museo Municipal de Bellas Artes de Santa Cruz de Tenerife are a number of marble busts representing famous tinerfeños, among them Àngel Guimerà.
+On the facade of the Museo Municipal de Bellas Artes de Santa Cruz de Tenerife are a number of marble busts representing famous people from Tenerife, among them Guimerà.

 Avenida Ángel Guimerá, where the theater is located, is also named after the playwright and poet, as this was the street on which he was born.

-A seated bronze statue of Àngel Guimerà was made in Catalonia in 1920 by Josep Cardona i Furró (1878-1923).
+A seated bronze statue of Guimerà was made in Catalonia in 1920 by Josep Cardona i Furró (1878–1923).
 This original model was then expanded by Josep Maria Codina for Barcelona's Plaça del Pi in 1983.
 Two replicas were made of this statue, one of which was gifted to the town of El Vendrell (in the province of Tarragona) in 1986.
 The other is located opposite the stated Teatro Guimerá in Santa Cruz de Tenerife.

 He was also named adopted son of Barcelona in 1909.